 Prior to coming to NIST as a National Research Council post-doctoral fellow in 2003, Dr. Keller performed her dissertation research on the concentrations of polychlorinated biphenyls (PCBs) and organochlorine pesticides in loggerhead sea turtles and how these compounds may impact their immune and endocrine systems.
-She has authored or co-authored seven peer-reviewed publications and holds an adjunct position at the College of Charleston.
+At NIST, she has expanded this research and now leads the Biological and Environmental Monitoring and Archival of Sea Turtle tissues (BEMAST) project for the NIST Marine Environmental Specimen Bank.
+She has authored 40 peer-reviewed publications and holds adjunct/affiliate positions at the College of Charleston and Hawaii Pacific University.

 Chemical Sciences Division